PureRandom/CookieJS/cookiejs/README.md

 # How to use?

 Start typing one of the following commands and then tap enter or tab.
-* 'cookieobj' for full CookieJs object
+* 'cookieobj' for full CookieJs Object
+* 'cookieclass' for full CookieJs Class
 * 'chkcookie' for Check Cookie Function
 * 'getcookie' for Get Cookie Function
 * 'setcookie' for Set Cookie Function